OSI 7-Layer Model

 The 11-state TCP state machine has 30+ transitions.
 TIME-WAIT requires a 2MSL (2 maximum segment lifetime, typically 4 minutes) wait to prevent old segments from being interpreted as part of a new connection.
 Simultaneous close goes through CLOSING.
 Half-close via shutdown(SHUT_WR) allows reads after writes are closed.
 We implement the full state machine with explicit transition logging.

 If SYN is lost, the client retransmits with exponential backoff (1s, 2s, 4s, 8s, 16s).
 If SYN-ACK is lost, the server retransmits SYN-ACK; the client must accept duplicate SYN-ACKs without retransmitting SYN.
-The Stanford CS144 lab 5 grader fails most submissions on this corner.
+The TCP-connection lab grader fails most submissions on this corner.
 We implement with explicit timer and retransmit count fields in the TCB.

 Slow start grows cwnd exponentially (doubling per RTT) until ssthresh is reached.
 Congestion avoidance grows cwnd linearly (one MSS per RTT).
 On 3 duplicate ACKs, fast retransmit and fast recovery halve cwnd and set ssthresh.
 On RTO timeout, cwnd resets to 1 and slow start restarts.
 We implement Reno semantics with explicit state tracking.